pingcap/docs-cn/op-guide/ansible-deployment.md

 - Do not deploy TiKV together with TiDB or PD on the same machine.
 - Use the first TiDB machine as the monitoring machine.

 > **Note:** It is required to use the internal IP address to deploy.
-If the SSH port of the target machines are not the default 22 port, you need to add the `ansible_port` variable.
+If the SSH port of the target machines is not the default 22 port, you need to add the `ansible_port` variable.
 For example, `TiDB1 ansible_host=172.16.10.1 ansible_port=5555`.

 You can choose one of the following two types of cluster topology according to your scenario: